raspberrypilearning/butterfly-garden/en/step_2.md

 --- task ---
 Click the green flag to start your project.

-Your butterfly should fly to the right of the stage and then get stuck.
+Your butterfly should fly to the right of the Stage and then get stuck.

 ![Butterfly at right of stage](images/butterfly-right.png){:width="400px"}